Reed-CompBio/protein-weaver/docs/docs/contributing-guide.md

     - Change the parameters of the method to include what you need for your query.
 (You may not need any in your parameters if you are hardcoding a query)
     - Place your neo4j query inside of tx.run()
     - You can delete the part where speciesInput and nodeList are paired if you do not have any parameters.
 If you do have parameters, make sure you pair the parameters properly with the neo4j query.
+    - We want to only return the nodes of the query.
+Add the following code to the bottom of the method's return.
+You may need to change the variable names to match the res:
+    ```
+    //return nodes;
+    return res.records.map((record) => record.get('n'));
+    ```
     - You are now done with setting up your service file for your API call
 2. Create a new API call in router.js.
     - You can use the /getAvgDegree API call as reference.
+    - Make sure to import your new service file at the top of the router.js
     - Set the API URL to a name that represents your query
     - If your API call will need some parameters, set the correct variables in the request body, just like how getAvgDegree did it with nodeList and species
     - Create a new instance of the service class you made previously like AvgDegreeService with the neo4j driver
     - Call your method in the service class, and making sure if you need the parameters, you order it correctly
     - Finally make sure the res.json function has the correct variable.
-3. Test out your API call using Postman
+3. Test out your API call
     - All API calls in proteinweaver goes under the following url.
 Simply add your API call after the last backslash: http://localhost:3000/api/
     - Ensure that you are setting the response as a POST response
-    - If you require parameters in your API call, make sure to set the body, configure as raw and JSON mode, and then ensure the JSON body is in the correct format (See the example previously when testing out Postman)
+    - If you require parameters in your API call, make sure to set the body.
+Refer to the previous example where we tested the API call of /getAvgDegree

-    - If you get a 200 OK response and you’ve inspected the response body to what you expect, then you have completed the backend portion.
+If you see that the API response is what you expect, good job!

 ## Step: 6 Add a New Page
 Now that we have linked the backend with the Neo4j database through the API call, we will create a React webpage with a button that lets a user execute our new query.
+The Protein Weaver Contributing Guide Doc in the GDrive has resources to understand what the frontend does.
 Here is a general overview of adding a new page and a new API query:
 ![ProteinWeaver Frontend](https://github.com/Reed-CompBio/protein-weaver/assets/67818840/ef6e911f-83b0-4c70-869c-699e6544d9de)

+### Add a Page and Button to Execute Query

 1. Navigate to `client/src/pages` and create a new page named `NewPage.jsx`.
 Examine the other pages in this directory and copy the content from `TestingPage.jsx` into the blank `NewPage.jsx`.
 Replace `TestingPage()` with the name of the new page you created: `NewPage()`.

-### Add Button to Execute Query
 2. Navigate to `client/src/main.jsx` and add the `NewPage` component to the main website by importing it and creating a route.
 Import the component by adding this below the other import statements: `import NewPage from "./pages/NewPage.jsx";`.
 Copy one of the route snippets and replace the `path` and `element` with `"/newpage"` and `<NewPage />`.

 3. Navigate to `client/src/components/` and add a new component by creating a page named `NewQuery.jsx`.
 This document will be where we add the API query and do other styling.
 Copy these imports to the top of the page and create the NewQuery component: